ronnieholm/Space-Invaders-ECS-Python/README.md

 # Space-Invaders-ECS-Python

-The goal of this simple Space Invaders game is two-fold: (1) learn how to do hardware independent physics by making screen movement independent of frame rate; (2) learn how to organize code according to the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system) architectural pattern by favoring composition over inheritance.
+The goal of this simple Space Invaders game is to (1) learn how to do frame rate independent physics and to (2) learn how to organize code according to the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system) architectural pattern, favoring composition over inheritance.

 The game requires Python 3.6.9 or higher.